 You may also email your question(s) to JP Burak and a one-on-one online video meeting can be arranged if the drop-in times listed here do not work for you.

-Upcoming academic counselling drop-in sessions
+Upcoming online academic counselling sessions

 Engineering student policies